 The website was launched in May 2007 and is actively maintained by Paul N. Dion.
 Paul has had personal involvement with misophonia for over 40 years.
 He has a background in occupational therapy and social work.
-In addition, Paul owns and operates a successful incentive travel business.
+In addition, Paul owns and operates a successful incentive travel business (Innovative Incentives, Inc.).
 In the past, he operated fine art galleries in both Barre and Worcester, Massachusetts.

 As a misophonia advocate, Paul has initiated and supported many misophonia awareness projects.
-In 2016, he was an executive producer of the 2016 production of Quiet Please… (a documentary on misophonia by Jeffrey Scott Gould/Action Media Productions).
+In 2016, he was an executive producer of Quiet Please… (a documentary on misophonia by Jeffrey Scott Gould/Action Media Productions).

-Different media organizations have interviewed Paul.
-(NPN Media, VICE Media, and WTOP Washington, D.C.) and he has advised researchers on ways to contact people and carry out their project objectives.
+Different media organizations have interviewed Paul (NPN Media, VICE Media, and WTOP Washington, D.C.) and he has advised researchers on ways to contact people with misophonia to conduct research project objectives.

 The content on this website comes from many different sources.
-It is tightly connected to real-time data collection from thousands of people who actually have the disorder.
-Information comes in from monthly online surveys, comments and discussions found in the Misophonia Support Forum (message board).
-Also from feedback left in the What misophonia means to you inquiry and discussions from the Facebook Support Group (which has over 15,000 members – as of August 2017),
+It is tightly connected to real-time data collection from thousands of people who have the disorder.
+Information comes in from monthly online surveys, comments, and discussions found in the Misophonia Support Forum (message board).
+Also from feedback left in the What misophonia means to you inquiry and discussions from the Facebook Support Group (which has over 15,000 members – as of January 2018).

 Paul is responsible for the content of this website and all rights are reserved.